May 2, 2022

-According to research out of the University of Waterloo, the market overvalues most carbon-intensive companies, such as oil and coal producers.
-Climate change will severely limit the potential of carbon-intensive industries in the future.
-The effects on businesses may be direct, such as property damaged by extreme weather, as well as indirect, perhaps through government intervention and regulation.
+According to research out of the University of Waterloo, the stock market overvalues most carbon-intensive companies, such as oil and coal producers.
+Climate change is rapidly limiting the potential of carbon-intensive industries.
+The effects on businesses are direct, such as property damaged by extreme weather, as well as indirect, perhaps through government intervention and regulation, and by conscious consumers.

-In a study published in the Journal of Sustainable Finance & Investment, researchers from the University of Waterloo found that companies in carbon-intensive sectors are at significant risk from the effects of climate change.
+In a study published in the Journal of Sustainable Finance & Investment, researchers from the University of Waterloo found that companies in carbon-intensive sectors are at significant risk from the effects of global warming.

 The direct effects on physical assets have been common knowledge for some time.
 However, study author Mingyu Fang stated in a release to Eureka Alert that, "for the traditional energy sector, such devaluation will likely start from their oil reserves being stranded by stricter environmental regulations as part of a sustainable, global effort to mitigate the effects caused by climate change."